 Limited Exception for Interconnection Customers who do not have a PPA

-If an Interconnection Customer satisfies all commercial viability criteria except criterion (b) above, the CAISO will postpone converting the Generating Facility to Energy-Only Deliverability Status for one year from the day the Interconnection Customer submits the modification request, or eight years after the CAISO received the Interconnection Request, whichever is later.
+If an Interconnection Customer satisfies all commercial viability criteria except criterion (b) above, the project will have one year from the day the Interconnection Customer submits the modification request, or eight years after the CAISO received the Interconnection Request, whichever is later, to provide an executed PPA.
+If the executed PPA is not received within this allowable timeframe, the project will be converted to Energy Only the day following the PPA due date.
 Interconnection Customers exercising this provision must continue to meet all other commercial viability criteria during this period.

 One-time Exception for Customers with Recently Published Phase II Study Results